GoogleChrome/lighthouse-ci/docs/cli.md

 Run Lighthouse and save the results to a local folder

 Options:
   --help                    Show help                                      [boolean] --version                 Show version number                            [boolean] --config                  Path to JSON config file --method                              [string] [choices: "node"] [default: "node"] --headful                 Run with a headful Chrome                      [boolean] --additive                Skips clearing of previous collect data        [boolean] --url                     A URL to run Lighthouse on.
 You can evaluate multiple
                             URLs by adding this flag multiple times.
   --staticDistDir           The build directory where your HTML files to run
                             Lighthouse on are located.
   --chromePath              The path to the Chrome or Chromium executable to use for
                             collection.
   --puppeteerScript         The path to a script that manipulates the browser with
                             puppeteer before running Lighthouse, used for auth.
   --puppeteerLaunchOptions  The path to a script that manipulates the browser with
                             puppeteer before running Lighthouse, used for auth.
   --startServerCommand      The command to run to start the server.
+  --startServerReadyPattern String pattern to listen for started server.
+                                              [string] [default: "listen|ready"]
   --settings                The Lighthouse settings and flags to use when collecting --numberOfRuns, -n        The number of times to run Lighthouse.
                                                            [number] [default: 3]
 ```